nextcloud/nextcloud-filelink/README.md

   reachable, timeout, wrong username, ...), the Add-On will *store your password unencrypted*.

+### Existing files are not uploaded again

+If you attach a file that's already in the attachments folder in your cloud, that file is not uploaded again. __*cloud__ uses the same method as the Nextcloud/ownCloud deskop clients to decide if the local and remote files are identical.
+Only if they differ, __*cloud__ uploads the new file contents.

+You can use this, if you want to share large (or many) files: Sync your attachments folder to a folder on your computer using the desktop client.
+If you then attach a synced file from your computer to a message, __*cloud__ will notice that it's already uploaded.
+This might not work with uploads from the mobile clients, but I haven't tested it.

 ### Known issues

 #### Existing files are overwritten with new contents

-If you upload a file with a name that already exists in the server directory, that file is overwritten with the contents of the local file. *Share links from previous mails stay active and point to the new file.* This even happens, if you choose a file from a different local directory (with the same file name), because all files are uploaded to the same server directory.
+If you upload a file with a name that already exists in the server directory, that file is overwritten with the contents of the local file. *Share links from previous mails stay active and point to the new file contents.* This even happens, if you choose a file from a different local directory (with the same file name), because all files are uploaded to the same server directory.

-There are plans to change this behavior, but that may take some time.

 **Workaround:** Use different local file names.